 Instructions

-- Freeze the butter until completely frozen.
-Move the oven rack to the lower third of the oven and preheat to 400°F. Line a large sheet pan with parchment paper or a silicone baking mat and set aside.
+- Pop butter in the freezer.
+Move the oven rack to the lower third of the oven and preheat to 400°F. Line a large sheet pan with a silicone baking mat and set aside.

-- In a large bowl, toss together the flour, 1/4 cup granulated sugar, brown sugar, baking soda, baking powder, and salt.
+- In a large bowl, whisk together the flour, 1/4 cup granulated sugar, brown sugar, baking soda, baking powder, and salt.

-- Grate the frozen butter on the large holes of a cheese grater.
+- Grate the frozen butter on the large holes of a cheese grater, or cut it into small cubes (pea-sized) and pop it back in the freezer until solid.

-- In another bowl, mix together the vanilla extract, almond extract, Greek yogurt, and egg.
+- In another bowl, combine vanilla extract, almond extract, Greek yogurt, and egg.
 Whisk until well combined and smooth.

-- Add the wet ingredients to dry and mix with a wooden spoon until just combined.
+- Add the wet ingredients to dry and mix with a strong spatula until just combined.
 Use your hands to press the dough into a large ball.
 The dough will be slightly sticky, and it may seem too dry to form a ball.
 Keep kneading and pressing it gently, and it will come together.
-Keep in mind that the less you mix and knead, the better the texture will be (see note 2).
+Keep in mind that the less you mix and knead, the better the texture will be (see note 1).

 - Using your hands, shape the mixture into a 5.5-inch disc about 1 inch thick.
+Tightly wrap disc with plastic wrap and pop in the freezer for 20 minutes.
+Remove and unwrap.
 With a sharp knife, cut the disc into 8 equal triangles, using decisive, swift cuts instead of a sawing motion.
 Separate the triangles and place them on the prepared cookie sheet, leaving about 1 inch of space between each.

-- If desired, brush the tops of the scones with heavy cream.
+- Brush the tops of the scones with heavy cream.
 Sprinkle with the remaining 1 teaspoon of sugar.
 Place the sheet pan with the scones in the fridge and chill for 20 minutes.

-- Remove scones from fridge and place in the preheated oven.
+- Remove scones from fridge and place in the fully heated oven.
 Bake until lightly golden around the edges and barely golden on top, about 14–16 minutes.

 - Remove the scones from the oven and let sit on the sheet pan for 5 minutes to finish cooking.
 Allow them to cool to room temperature, then drizzle the glaze on top using a spoon.